Botswana or the Republic of Botswana

 Reason for naming

-It's refers to the country's main ethnic group (called "Tswana" in southern Africa).
+It's referred to the country's main ethnic group (called "Tswana" in southern Africa).

 Light blue symbolizes water, especially rainwater.